Balding

 Injury, parasites & lice (as mentioned above), skin disease, genetic problems, diet, lack of natural daylight, pecking from other birds, self pecking are some of the common causes of balding in birds.
 It is important to note, it is common for birds to pluck their own down feathers out while incubating eggs, or sitting on young chicks to manage heat regulation better.

 Moulting may cause bolding too especially if there are hormonal imbalances in play.
 Birds that were bred out of season may begin to moult at the wrong time of year, which in turn may cause a lot of stress for the bird adding to further feather loss.
-Imagine a bird bred at the wrong time of year, starts moulting into summer feathers during the winter, or starts moulting into winter feathers during the summer while it's partner is trying to get ready for a breading season.

 With wild birds, I find that balding is usually the result of parasites, lice or injury.
 Age can also play a huge factor too, birds in their senior can exhibit balding, this is normal, and nothing really to worry about.